patrick-flynn/MPAD25-flynn/README.md

   * `RUN`
   If it runs, your emulator works.

-1. Install llvm-mos-sdk
+1. Install llvm-mos-sdk (binaries available for Windows and Linux, Mac compilation was straightforward - ask for help if you're struggling)

-1. Install Andy McCall's C examples from [here](https://github.com/andymccall/neo6502-development.git)
+1. Install Andy McCall's C examples from [here](https://github.com/andymccall/neo6502-development.git) and make sure you can follow each and every one of the C examples.

-1. Make sure you can follow each and every one of the C examples.
+1. Look at and run the examples here.